iceberg12/LeetcodePython/README.md

 This is where I starts the challange with Python.

-A solution must be efficient in both space and time.
-Let me know if yours is better.
+The efficiency in space and time of each solution is given.
+Let me know if yours is better, I would like to learn.